samchillcott/sam_react_coaching_questions/README.md

 - Knowing that even if you aren't solving the issue, you are still learning along the way.
 - Great Git practice.
 - Been cool to do a second project without using or referencing another (one that does what i need to do on YouTube in full = the easy way of completing the task).
+- How to convert an existing React project into TypeScript (2022)

 ## Challenges